 Ovarian cancer is cancer that originates in the ovaries, the female reproductive organ responsible for releasing eggs and hormones.
-In 2020, the American Cancer Society predicts that 21,750 Americans will be newly diagnosed with ovarian cancer and that 13,940 will die from the disease.
-Ovarian cancer is the 11th most common cancer in women but is the fifth leading cause of female cancer deaths.
+In 2021, in spite of recent advances in treatment, the American Cancer Society predicts that 21,410 Americans will be newly diagnosed with ovarian cancer.
+It is a deadly cancer.
+Approximately 13,940 women will die from the disease.

 When cancer is misdiagnosed or goes undiagnosed for a long period of time, it becomes more difficult to treat.
 This is because cancer is typically easier to treat if it is caught in the earlier stages before it spreads to other areas of the body.

 If you or a loved one were the victim of a diagnostic error, contact the Baltimore, Maryland medical malpractice attorneys at our law firm, Miller & Zois.
-Call us at (800) 553-8082 or get a free online consultation of your potential medical malpractice case.
+Call us at (800) 553-8082 or get a free online consultation of your potential cervical cancer misdiagnosis case.
 Below, we detail the diagnosis and treatment of ovarian cancer, including how it may be misdiagnosed.
 Follow the links below for answers to specific questions.

 - What is ovarian cancer?